Seven Things You Didn't Know About Lesley Cookman:

 Lesley started writing almost as soon as she could read, and filled many Woolworth's exercise books with pony stories until she was old enough to go out with boys.
 Since she's been grown up, following a varied career as a model, air stewardess and disc jockey, she's written short fiction and features for a variety of magazines, achieved an MA in Creative Writing from the University of Wales, taught writing for both Kent Adult Education and the WEA and edited the first Sexy Shorts collection of short stories, in aid of the Breast Cancer Campaign.
-Lesley is a member of the Romantic Novelists' Association, the Society of Authors and the Crime Writers' Association.
+Lesley is a member of the Society of Authors and the Crime Writers' Association.

 Lesley has also written pantomimes performed all over Britain, and published a book on how to do it!